byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<hyc>** that's the obvious way forward - if you are accounting for both storage space and CPU cost, you need the two factors present in the fee
 **\<suraeNoether>** so, actually, i want to address luigi's point
 **\<suraeNoether>** because we are tugging at two ends of the rope, cpu efficiency versus privacy
-**\<suraeNoether>** i think if monero users want to enjoy privacy over the long run, we need either zk-stark whole-blockchain-like signatures, or we need very large ring sizes. and in both cases, we can't have authenticating data like signatures scale linearly in size, or we are sunk in the water.
+**\<suraeNoether>** i think if byterub users want to enjoy privacy over the long run, we need either zk-stark whole-blockchain-like signatures, or we need very large ring sizes. and in both cases, we can't have authenticating data like signatures scale linearly in size, or we are sunk in the water.
 **\<suraeNoether>** i've been using the attitude that each gain in speed or performance can be matched with a bigger RTRS RingCT so that users don't necessarily notice any performance change, their privacy merely increases
-**\<suraeNoether>** on the other hand, we can make things faster while keeping monero's privacy where it's at
+**\<suraeNoether>** on the other hand, we can make things faster while keeping byterub's privacy where it's at
 **\<suraeNoether>** the goal is hopefully to meet in the middle somehow
 **\<suraeNoether>** underneath the entire BP discussion is which direction we are going to take ByteRub over the next few months or years
 **\<suraeNoether>** which was why I wanted to bring up point 4) before, about "the future."